South Carolina – Special Women in Our State's History

 - Frieda Mitchell - In the 1970s, she championed innovations in childcare for poor working families.
 She became the first Executive Director of United Communities for Child Development, which worked to promote community-controlled childcare centers.
 The UCCD model was replicated in other Southern states and Ms. Mitchell became sought after as a consultant at both national and international levels.
 She is the recipient of the John D. Rockefeller, III, Public Service Award as well as the Marian Wright Edelman Award for Service to Children.

 - Darla Moore - In 1997, when Fortune magazine made her the first woman ever featured on a cover, they called her the "Toughest Babe in Business."
 A native of Lake City and a graduate of the University of South Carolina, Mrs. Moore focuses a great deal of her considerable acumen on increasing South Carolina's economic vitality.
 She is the founder and chair of the Palmetto Institute, a nonprofit think-tank and policy center which aims to raise the per capita income for every person in the state.
-She serves on the Board for the University of South Carolina, where the business school is named in her honor.
+She served on the Board for the University of South Carolina, where the business school is named in her honor.

 - Rebecca Brewton Motte - During the Revolutionary War, British soldiers occupied Fairfield Plantation, Rebecca's home, turning it into a fort.
 Rebecca's husband had recently died, and she and her children were relegated to an outbuilding.
 Legend has it that when General Francis Marion decided he needed to burn down the house in order to roust the Tories, Rebecca not only consented, she handed him a burning arrow to shoot at her own roof!
 Luckily, the British surrendered before the flames spread too far.
 Soldiers from both camps worked side-by-side to save Mrs. Motte's home, and in gratitude she served a huge feast for Patriots and Loyalists alike.